 - i.
 Gaussian dataset.
 Train a network consisting of two linear neurons, using Sanger's rule, on the simple 2D Gaussian dataset.
 Visualize the solution learned by the network by superimposing the weight vectors on a scatterplot of the data points.
 Make an animation showing the evolution of the weight vectors starting from random initial conditions (or alternatively, plot the solution at different stages of learning initial condition, partway through learning, and fully converged). - ii.
 Non-Gaussian dataset.
 Now train the network on the non-Gaussian dataset and visualize the learned solution similar to above.
-Visualize how well this network captures the structure of the data by synthesizing a new dataset using the learned vectors.
+Visualize how well this network captures the structure of the data by synthesizing a dataset using the learned vectors and the corresponding variances on each unit.
 How do the two distributions compare?

 - iii.
 Faces dataset.
-Finally, train a network of five units on the dataset of face images and show the learned weight vectors as a set of five images. - a) Examine how the network's 5-D representation captures these images by picking a random subset of images and showing the original, the network encoding, and the reconstruction from these five components. - b) Visualize the structure learned by the network by synthesizing images from the learned weight vectors.
+Finally, train a network of five units on the dataset of face images and show the learned weight vectors as a set of five images. - a) Examine how well the network's 5-D representation captures these images by attempting to reconstruct any one of the images from these five components. - b) Visualize the structure learned by the network by synthesizing images from the learned weight vectors and the corresponding variances of each unit.